-The pit bull has to be one of the most, if not most, controversial dog breeds there are.
-Putting aside feelings and politics, let's look at the history of this distinguished animal.
+The pit bull has to be one of the most, if not the most, controversial dog breeds there are.
+Putting aside feelings and politics, let's look at the history of this misunderstood animal.

-The term “pit bull” isn't actually the name of one breed, but covers a group of breeds with similar characteristics.
-There is some leeway as to what constitutes a pit bull, since mixed breeds with a certain “look” can be considered pits, there are set breeds that fall into the pit category.
-American Pit Bull Terrier, American Staffordshire Terrier and the Staffordshire Bull Terrier are the formal breeds of North America that are considered pit bulls, though the American Bulldog and Bull Terrier are sometimes included.
+To clarify, the term “pit bull” isn't actually the name of one breed, but covers a group of breeds with similar characteristics.
+Since mixed breeds with a certain “look” can be considered pits there is some leeway as to what constitutes a pit bull, but there are specific breeds that fall into the “pit” category.
+In North America, the American Pit Bull Terrier, American Staffordshire Terrier, and the Staffordshire Bull Terrier are these formal breeds — though the American Bulldog and Bull Terrier are sometimes included.

 The pit bull's origin traces back to Ireland where bulldogs and terriers were bred for the combination of agility and strength.
-Later, the dogs were used in the United Kingdom for blood sports such as bull-baiting, bear-baiting and cock fighting.
-Though blood sports have been outlawed, pits today are still thought of as fighting dogs, as underground fighting rings still exist.
-Later, as America was settled by Europeans, pit bulls were used as catch dogs for wild animals and driving cattle.
+Later, the dogs were used in the United Kingdom for blood sports such as bull-baiting, bear-baiting, and cock fighting.
+As America was settled by Europeans, pit bulls were eventually used as catch-dogs for wild animals and driving cattle.

-With the origin of pit bulls being in Europe, there is a distinction now between 2 main groups of pits; the red nose and the blue nose.
-As they sound, each group really does have a different colored nose.
+There is now a distinction between the two main groups of pits: the red nose and the blue nose.
+Just as they sound, each group really does have a different colored nose.
 However, there are more differences.
 Coat color of the blue noses tends to be in the gray ranges and smooth, whereas the red noses are the brown and red coats.
-The blue noses fetch a higher price, being thought of as the original pit and more true to the breed.
-The red noses tend to be more mixed breeds with the look of a pit, but diluted with the American breeds that came later.
+Being thought of as the original pit and more “true” to the original breed, the blue nose tends to fetch a higher price.
+The red nose tends to have the look of a pit, but be diluted with the American breeds that came later.

 Pro Tips for Using the Dog SilencerWith these tips, you can use the Dog Silencer® like a Good Life Bark Control Expert.